doczjs/docz/README.md

     <img src="https://badgen.net/npm/dt/docz" alt="">
   </a>
 </p>

+> ⚠️ WARNING

+> This is an **OUTDATED** version of Docz, if you are going to use it, be aware that you may possibly find bugs due to the outdated dependencies.
+Mainly because of all this time without updates, became almost impossible to follow with the decision of keep the same stack and update things.

+> So, we're working in a [new version](https://github.com/doczjs/docz/tree/new) that will include an entire core refactoring/rewritting by adding NextJS behind the scenes as bundler and another cools feature.

+> Since we really want to don't have so much breakings changes - and try to bring back the spot and quality Docz deserves - this can take a while to be done, please be patient and if you want to help, just send me a message [on my Twitter](https://twitter.com/pedronauck)!

+> Issues related to this old version, also won't be answered, ok? 😅

+> Thank you 🙏

+# Docz

 Docz makes it easy to write and publish beautiful interactive documentation for your code.
 Create MDX files showcasing your code and Docz turns them into a live-reloading, production-ready site.